danielle707/StockX-Predictive-Modeling/readme.md

 Since the target variable is non-negative and heavily right skewed, we would take the logrithm to have more robust results in outlier detection.

-- **Step 1** Train an isolation forest on target value, using decision rules to find out those outliers.
+- **Step 1** Train an isolation forest on target value and use decision rules to find outliers.

 ~~~python
 model=IsolationForest(n_estimators=100, max_samples='auto', contamination= 0.05 ,max_features=1.0)